scottdkey/shakespeare_db/readme.md

 ## Setting Environment variables
-In the root of this directory there is a file named `.env.example`, make a copy of this file and fill in the values needed to access the database.
-If you copy the contents of `.env.example` this will still run the database locally using those as default values
+In the root of this directory there is a file named `.env.example`, make a copy of this file rename it '.env' at the top level directory and update the values as needed to access the database.
+If you copy the contents of `.env.example` this will still run the database locally using those as default values.
+Default connection information can be found below.

 ## Running Databases